greymatter24/FPS/README.md

 =================================================================================================================================

 TODO: Parse speech and pause durations into long speech and long pause, write diagnostics for long speech and long pause data

-      Allow for multiple wav files to be procesed (cylce through filelist.txt)

       Add Dirichlet process classification of speech and pause durations

       Add Breath classification